dynaconf/dynaconf/docs/django.md

 ### Use Django functions inside custom settings

-If you need to use django functions inside your settings, you can register custom converters.
+If you need to use django functions inside your settings, you can register custom converters with the `add_converters` utility.

+When defining those in `settings.py`, there are some django functions that can't be imported in the module scope (as they may depend on django registry loading).
+If that's the case you may wrap these in a special hook function.

-Example: if you need to use `reverse_lazy`, you might do this:
+For example, if you need to use `reverse_lazy`, you might do this:

 ```python
 # settings.py